hermeznetwork/hermez-docs/mkdocs/docs/Hermez_2.0/Overview.md

 Polygon Hermez 2.0, henceforth called Hermez 2.0,has been developed to emulate Ethereum Virtual Machine(EVM),a machine that executes Ethereum transactions with zero-knowledge prrof validations.
 This has been accompalished by developing zero knowledge EVM  which has been designed to recreate all the existing EVM opcodes so that these can be deployed as smart contracts.
 Although taking on this revolutionary design approach was a hard decision to make, the objective is to minimise the users and dApps friction when using the solution.
 It is an approach that requires recreation of all EVM opcodes for transparent deployment of existing Ethereum smart contracts.
 For this purpose a new set of technologies and tools are being created and engineered.

 This document presents a high-level description of the upcoming Polygon Hermez 2.0 solution, which includes its main components and design.
 It also seeks to highlight how Polygon Hermez 2.0 departs from the original design of Hermez 1.0.

-//The team has been working on the development of Hermez 2.0 as a zero-knowledge Ethereum Virtual Machine (zkEVM), a virtual machine that executes Ethereum transactions in a transparent way, including smart contracts with zero-knowledge-proof validations.

-//is a decentralized Ethereum Layer 2 scalability solution utilising cryptographic zero-knowledge technology to provide validation and fast finality of off-chain transaction computations.

-//Hermez 1.0, which has been live since March 2021, is decentralized, permissionless and scales up to 2000 /////transactions per second (tps).
-It has therefore successfully accomplished the purpose it was designed for, //which was scaling payments and transfers of ERC-20 tokens.

 ## Architecture